 What Happens If Eye Floaters Are Not Treated?

 Eye floaters are rarely bothersome enough to create more issues unless they are a symptom of a more severe ailment.
 Though they will never go away completely, they usually improve over a few weeks or months.

 The natural aging process causes the majority of eye floaters.
 While you can’t stop eye floaters from happening, you can be sure they’re not the consequence of something more serious.

 Consult your ophthalmologist or optometrist as soon as you notice eye floaters.
-They’ll want to make sure that your eye floaters aren’t a sign of something more serious that could harm your vision.
+They’ll want to ensure that your eye floaters aren’t a sign of something more serious that could harm your vision.

 How To Reduce Floaters In Eyes Naturally

 If you have a lot of floaters, they can block your vision.
 Treatment may be necessary for these circumstances.
 Vitrectomy, a surgical procedure to remove floaters from the eye, is the most common therapy for floaters.